tremor-rs/tremor-www/blog/2022-06-03-LFX-Blog-Prashant.md

 ## The Problem

 We all hate manual tasks, don't we?
 No seriously if anyone loves doing things on their own, it's totally fine.
-Ofcourse not everything can be automated.
+Of course not everything can be automated.
 But in this case, it was something more tedious.
-Here's a flowchart for basic explaination:
+Here's a flowchart for basic explanation:

 ![Flow](https://user-images.githubusercontent.com/23097199/171433037-99f4d443-7b84-4dc0-b026-972831108889.png)